-It is designed to support those individuals who will be responsible for outlining their organisations' Net Zero Carbon Pathways.
+It is designed to support those individuals who will be responsible for outlining and reporting on progress in relation to their organisations' Net Zero Carbon Pathways.
 It also indicates the nature of the information that the BBP would expect to see in a Net Zero Carbon Pathway.
-It can therefore be used by any property owner and it is hoped that this will provide some muchneeded clarity and consistency for the sector.
+It can therefore be used by any property owner and it is hoped that this will provide some much-needed clarity and consistency for the sector.
 The document provides:

 - 1. Guidance on the carbon and investment boundaries covered by the Commitment, and where additional information may be required. - 2.
-A delivery strategy template that outlines the topic areas that should be covered and the information that could be provided to articulate how the Net Zero Carbon Target will be delivered and reported against.
+A delivery strategy template that outlines the topic areas that should be covered and the information that could be provided to articulate how the Net Zero Carbon Target will be delivered and reported against. - 3.
+References to wider industry guidance on best practice in areas including offsetting, Scope 3 measurement and reporting, energy use intensity targets and other areas (see Appendix 2).

-PUSHING THE BOUNDARIES:

-DELIVERING AGAINST A CHALLENGING COMMITMENT SCOPE
+PUSHING THE BOUNDARIES: DELIVERING AGAINST A CHALLENGING COMMITMENT SCOPE

 Climate change is a rapidly evolving issue, and one which requires bold action.
-The carbon emissions associated with the ownership and management of real estate portfolios will include activities that are under the property owner or manager's direct and indirect control.

-The scope of the carbon footprint covered by the BBP Climate Commitment is intended to cover the material sources of carbon that need to be reduced to net zero by 2050 by real estate owners and investors.
-However, for several sources of carbon covered by the Commitment, the industry is still working with limited data, particularly for areas not under the direct control of property owners e.g. emissions associated with occupier activities.
+The carbon emissions associated with the ownership and management of real estate portfolios will include activities that are under the owner or manager's direct and indirect control.
+The scope of the carbon footprint covered by the BBP Climate Commitment is intended to cover the material sources of carbon that need to be reduced to net zero before 2050 by owners and investors in real estate.
+However, for several sources of carbon emissions covered by the Commitment, the industry is still working with limited data, particularly for areas not under the direct control of property owners e.g. emissions associated with occupier activities.

-It was important to Signatories that the Commitment covered these material sources of carbon, even if the industry is still grappling with how to measure and reduce it.
+It was felt important by Signatories that the commitment covered these material sources of carbon, even if the industry was still grappling with how to measure and how to reduce it.

-It should therefore be recognised that in reviewing any Net Zero Carbon Pathway published by Signatories, the level of action and underlying detail will not be equal across all business areas at first.
-It should be expected that, initially, the business areas that are easiest to tackle will include the most comprehensive and detailed delivery strategies.
+It should therefore be recognised that in reviewing any Net Zero Carbon Pathway, the level of action and underlying detail will not be equal across all business areas at first.
+It should be expected that, initially, the business areas that are easiest to tackle, and that will have the greatest level of impact, will include the most comprehensive and detailed delivery and management strategies.
 Conversely, the more challenging areas will contain the least amount of detail, with a focus on filling data gaps and developing strategies.